-Resolution #99/03/08/10-01 - REQUIRED ATTENDANCE

-WHEREAS, school laws of Montana do not adequately address attendance accountability for students; and

-WHEREAS, student non-attendance adversely affects student learning, impedes adequate yearly progress, and jeopardizes future academic success;

-BE IT RESOLVED, that SAM supports legislative action ensuring consistent statewide guidelines be established concerning excessive student absences, beginning with school enrollment through a student's graduation; and

-BE IT FURTHER RESOLVED, that SAM supports legislative action to increase the monetary fine for truancy of not less than \$200 and not more than \$500, and assign the authority to the appropriate local/county legal system to enforce; and

-BE IT FURTHER RESOLVED, that SAM supports legislative action to involve Child Protective Services for truancy and assign the authority to the appropriate local/county legal system to enforce; and
+Resolution #99/03/08/10/18-01 - REQUIRED ATTENDANCE Commented [KM31]: DA passes as amended 40-0 WHEREAS, school laws of Montana do not adequately address attendance accountability for students; and Commented [PA32]: DASC approved the following adjustments to this resolution.
+WHEREAS, student non-attendance adversely affects student learning, impedes adequate yearly progress, and jeopardizes future academic success; and WHEREAS, the 2016 American Community Survey identified many thousands of students between ages 5-17 not enrolled in any school, including public, private, or homeschool in Montana; Commented [KM33]: DASC member Tamra Covington BE IT RESOLVED , that SAM supports legislative action ensuring consistent statewide guidelines be established concerning excessive student absences, beginning with school enrollment through a student's graduation; and Commenced [WN33]: DASC member 1 amra Covington proposes addition of this language to support the work of the World Education Foundation - USA request of a SAM member.
+BE IT FURTHER RESOLVED , that SAM supports partnering with all applicable agencies to locate and enroll students not previously enrolled; and BE IT FINALLY RESOLVED, that SAM supports initiatives aimed at keeping students engaged and enrolled through graduation.
+BE IT FURTHER RESOLVED, that SAM supports legislative action to increase the monetary fine for truancy of not less than \$200 and not more than \$500, and assign the authority to the appropriate local/county legal system to enforce; and BE IT FURTHER RESOLVED, that SAM supports legislative action to involve Child Protective